 - Design a greetings card for a new Thanksgiving holiday where you live.

-- Most American Indians prefer to be referred to by their specific tribe name.
-Research an American Indian tribe and create a presentation about its history and how its members live today.
+- Most Native Americas prefer to be referred to by their specific tribe name.
+Research a Native American tribe and create a presentation about its history and how its members live today.